abhivaikar/bookmarklets-for-testers/README.md

 A bookmarklet is a bookmark stored in a web browser that contains JavaScript commands that add new features to the browser.
 Bookmarklets are unobtrusive JavaScripts stored as the URL of a bookmark in a web browser or as a hyperlink on a web page.
 Bookmarklets are usually JavaScript programs.
 Source: [Wikipedia.](https://en.wikipedia.org/wiki/Bookmarklet)

 ## How are browser bookmarklets useful for testers?
+*Quick navigation to different websites/apps where change in the URL parameters gives specific data*

 Testers use lot of tools on the web in their daily work routine (For example: Google, Stackoverflow, JIRA, GitHub many other project specific internal tools). **Context switching** leads us to frequently moving from one website/web tool to the other.
 Quite often the pages (URLs) that we navigate to change, based on certain parameters for example we google with a different query everytime.
 What about the usual browser bookmarks?
 Well, we cannot keep bookmarking URLs of apps/websites with variable parameters.
 That will be a mess.

 With browser bookmarklets we can speed up our work as we eliminate unnecessary steps in opening these pages while we are working on something else!